JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Sometimes, you want to wait for more than one event at the same time.
 For example, you may want to wait for a resource, but not for an unlimited amount of time.
 Or you may want to wait until all a set of events has happened.

 SimJulia therefore offers the event constructors :func:`AnyOf(events...) <AnyOf>` and :func:`AllOf(events...}) <AllOf>`.
 Both take a list of events as an argument and are triggered if at least one or all of them of them are triggered.
 There is a specific constructors for the more general :func:`EventOperator(eval::Function, events...) <EventOperator>`.
-The function :func:`eval(events...)` takes a tuple of :class:`AbstractEvent` as argument and returns true when the condition is fulfilled.
+The function :func:`eval(events...) <eval>` takes a tuple of :class:`AbstractEvent` as argument and returns true when the condition is fulfilled.

 As a shorthand for :func:`AllOf(events...) <AllOf>` and :func:`AnyOf(events...) <AnyOf>`, you can also use the logical operators ``&`` (and) and ``|`` (or)::